Motorsport Network: FerrariChat.com

-FerrariChat.com is an online Ferrari community founded in 2000, the community site has in excess of 165,000 registered owners made up of Ferrari owners and enthusiasts who have contributed over 11m posts to the site.
+FerrariChat.com is an online Ferrari community founded in 2000.
+The community site has over 165,000 registered owners, or Ferrari owners and enthusiasts who have contributed over 11m posts to the site.

 FerrariChat incorporates an auction platform to enable Ferrari sales within a dedicated community environment, as well as providing classified listings, all of which operate across desktop and responsive mobile versions.

 Canossa Events

-Canossa Events is a young company run by a young team.
-The story started in 2011 with a team of 4, eight years after, in 2019, the team comprises 130 passionate professionals.
-In May 2019 Canossa has joined forces with Motorsport Network to strengthen its global presence and further improve its offer and services.
+Canossa Events is company that organizes events for luxury and classic cars.
+It was founded in 2011 with a team of four, but expanded to 130 employees in eight years.
+Canossa merged into Motorsport Network in May 2019.

-Organizing charming events on classic and sports cars: from small luxury tours to big rallies or tough circuit races.
-The team turns the journey into an experience: There's no Road to Happiness, Happiness is the Road.

 duPont Registry

 Established in 1985, duPont Registry is the pioneer of the luxury and exotic automotive marketplace, dedicated to connecting affluent buyers with high-end exotic cars and luxury brands.
-In March 2022 duPont Registry announced that it had completed a Series A fundraising with investment from US entrepreneur and philanthropist Barry L Skolnick and from Victor M. Gómez, III, the founder of Gómez Hermanos Kennedy, LLC, one of the largest luxury car dealer networks in the Americas.
+In March 2022, duPont Registry announced that it had completed a Series A fundraising with investment from US entrepreneur and philanthropist Barry L. Skolnick and from Victor M. Gómez, III, the founder of Gómez Hermanos Kennedy, LLC, one of the largest luxury car dealer networks in the Americas.